ImDarkLaw/PyHTMLify/README.md

     cd PyHTMLify/src
     ```

+## Usage

-3. Run the script:
+1. Run the script:
     ```bash
     python ui.py
     ```

-4. Celebrate!
-Now you can utilize the integrated text box and interact with the buttons to convert Markdown content to HTML.
+2. Use the integrated text box to input Markdown content.
+3. Click the "Convert" button to generate HTML output.
+4. Export the HTML content using the "Export" button.

 ## License